The youngest of the Renault brothers. He works as a drug runner with his brother Jacques and Leo.

 - Fusion Dance: Despite the reveal that Coopelganger and BOB are two separate individuals, episode 5 of The Return sees the Doppelganger's reflection briefly morph into BOB's face as some kind of unholy BOB!Cooper chimera.
 The Doppelganger's comments seem to imply that BOB resides within the Doppelganger's body but allows Mr. C to be the one behind the wheel.

 - Glamour Failure: Whenever he tries to actually imitate the real Cooper, he does a downright horrible job of it as due to the combination of having none of the real Cooper's charm and joviality, as well as the general air of malevolence he has about him, he just manages to come across as even more creepy and weird.
+Andy of all people realises something's amiss when he turns down a coffee.

 - Horrifying the Horror: His underlings include Hill Billy Horrors and Professional Killers who are easily cowered by him.

 - Humanoid Abomination: An entity created by an Eldritch Abomination like BOB in an Eldritch Location like the Black Lodge.
+Given that he carries BOB's orb form inside him, his insides might not resemble a normal person's.

 - Humans Are Bastards: A rare example of admiration of this trope.
 Unlike the real Cooper, who believes that people are fundamentally good, he sees humanity as treacherous and evil at heart, much like himself.Mr.
 C: Well done.
 You follow human nature perfectly.